BraulioVM/blog/_posts/2021-03-29-self-discovered-cpp-test-mechanism.markdown

 title: "Self-discovered C++ Test Mechanism"
 ---

-`pytest` has this cool feature where any function whose name begins by `test` is considered to be a test (it's not really [that simple](https://docs.pytest.org/en/stable/goodpractices.html#conventions-for-python-test-discovery), but anyway).
+`pytest` has this cool feature where any function whose name begins by `test` is considered to be a test (it's a bit [more complicated](https://docs.pytest.org/en/stable/goodpractices.html#conventions-for-python-test-discovery), but anyway).
 This is a very simple and convenient interface.
-All C++ testing frameworks (AFAIK) require one to explicitly _register_ the units (generally functions) that comprise a test.
+All C++ testing frameworks require one to explicitly _register_ the entities (generally functions) that comprise a test.
 The specific way in which these tests get registered is often hidden behind macros offered by the testing framework.

 As an example, compare the following python (`pytest`) and C++ (gtest) test cases: